 The seeds from the cucumber plant contain a significant amount of oil and can, therefore, be cold-pressed.
-This form of extraction requires that minimal heat is used in the process, and the resulting oil retains a high percentage of beneficial nutrients.
-After extraction, the cucumber oil is filtered and the this process typically produces a clear, golden-yellow oil.
+This form of extraction requires only minimal heat, and the resulting oil retains a high percentage of beneficial nutrients.
+After extraction, the product is filtered to yield a clear, golden-yellow oil.

 The oil itself is rich in linoleic, or omega-6, fatty acids, as well as vitamins B1 and C, tocopherols, and phytopherols.
 These nutrients, both collectively and individually, are believed to be effective for detoxifying the skin, retaining moisture, preventing aging, and deep cleansing pores.
 As a result, many cosmetics companies use cucumber oil in a range of products, including soaps, cleaning lotions, toning solutions, and moisturizers.

-The vitamin B1 and C content of cucumber oil is believed to help detoxify the skin's pores and, consequently, helps to eliminate some related conditions, such as acne or boils.
 Vitamin C is also known to be an antioxidant, which helps to ward off free radicals.
-Premature aging of both the body and skin can result because of the damage caused by free radicals, therefore, the oil derived from the cucumber seed is thought to delay the onset of aging skin, as in wrinkles.
+One of the potential effects of free radical presence in the body is premature aging, particularly of the skin; the oil derived from the cucumber seed is thought to delay the onset of aging skin, particularly when it comes to wrinkles.

+In addition to filling in wrinkles, the oil also has a number of benefits as a general moisturizer.
 The tocopherols and phytopherols in this oil are believed to help restore the skin's moisture levels and help maintain proper balance.
-In addition, these compounds are thought to encourage the process of skin regeneration and, therefore, can lead to the accelerated healing of blemishes, pimples, and boils.
-The omega-6 fatty acids, also known as linoleic acid, in the oil are also effective for treating dry skin conditions, such as eczema or psoriasis.
-Since these acids also have anti-inflammatory properties, when applied topically, cucumber oil can help reduce the inflammation caused by those skin ailments and others.
+In addition, these compounds are thought to encourage the process of skin regeneration.
+The omega-6 fatty acids, also known as linoleic acid, in the oil are also effective for treating dry skin conditions such as eczema or psoriasis.